 (Free PDFs courtesy of Tim Ferriss can be found here)

-Selected from the Epistulae Morales ad Lucilium, Seneca’s Letters from a Stoic are a set of ‘essays in disguise’ from one of the most insightful philosophers of the Silver Age of Roman literature.
+Seneca’s Letters from a Stoic are a set of ‘essays in disguise’ from one of the most insightful Roman philosophers.
 This Penguin Classics edition is translated from the Latin with an introduction by Robin Campbell.

 How to Die: An Ancient Guide to the End of Life (Ancient Wisdom for Modern Readers), by Lucius Annaeus Seneca

 How to Die gathers in one volume, for the first time, Seneca’s remarkable meditations on death and dying.
-Edited and translated by James S. Romm, How to Die reveals a provocative thinker and dazzling writer who speaks with a startling frankness about the need to accept death or even, under certain conditions, to seek it out.
+The book reveals a provocative thinker and dazzling writer who speaks with startling frankness about the need to accept death.

 On Benefits, written between 56 and 64 CE, is a treatise addressed to Seneca’s close friend Aebutius Liberalis.
-The longest of Seneca’s works dealing with a single subject—how to give and receive benefits and how to express gratitude appropriately—On Benefits is the only complete work on what we now call “gift exchange” to survive from antiquity.
-Benefits were of great personal significance to Seneca, who remarked in one of his later letters that philosophy teaches, above all else, to owe and repay benefits well.
+It is the longest of Seneca’s works dealing with a single subject—how to give and receive benefits and how to express gratitude appropriately.
+On Benefits is the only complete work on what we now call “gift exchange” to survive from antiquity.
+Benefits were of great significance to Seneca, who remarked in one of his letters that philosophy teaches, above all else, to owe and repay benefits well.

-Anger, Mercy, Revenge comprises three key writings: the moral essays On Anger and On Clemency—which were penned as advice for the then young emperor, Nero—and the Apocolocyntosis, a brilliant satire lampooning the end of the reign of Claudius.
+This book comprises three key writings: the moral essays On Anger and On Clemency, and the Apocolocyntosis, a brilliant satire lampooning the end of the reign of Claudius.
 Friend and tutor, as well as philosopher, Seneca welcomed the age of Nero in tones alternately serious, poetic, and comic—making Anger, Mercy, Revenge a work just as complicated, astute, and ambitious as its author.

-Hardship and Happiness collects a range of essays intended to instruct, from consolations—works that offer comfort to someone who has suffered a personal loss—to pieces on how to achieve happiness or tranquility in the face of a difficult world.
+This book collects a range of essays intended to instruct.
+They range from consolations—works that offer comfort to someone who has suffered a personal loss—to pieces on how to achieve tranquility in the face of a difficult world.
 Expertly translated, the essays will be read and used by undergraduate philosophy students and experienced scholars alike.

 Musonius Rufus (c.
-AD 30–100) was one of the four great Roman Stoic philosophers, the other three being Seneca, Marcus Aurelius, and Musonius’ pupil Epictetus.
-During his life, Musonius’ Stoicism was put to the test, most notably during an exile to Gyaros, a barren island in the Aegean Sea.
-Because Stoicism was, for Musonius, not merely a philosophy but a prescription for daily living, he has been called “the Roman Socrates.”
+AD 30–100) was one of the four great Roman Stoic philosophers.
+During his life, Musonius’ Stoicism was put to the test, most notably during an exile to Gyaros.
+Stoicism was, for Musonius, not merely a philosophy but a prescription for daily living.
+As such, he has been called “the Roman Socrates.”

 Little is known about 2nd century Greek Stoic philosopher Hierocles.
 The only biographical reference to him is from his contemporary Aulus Gellius who describes him as a “grave and holy man.”
-Hierocles was famous for his Elements of Ethics, a book which was thought to be lost until part of it was discovered in a papyrus fragment at Hermopolis in 1901.
+Hierocles was famous for his Elements of Ethics.
+The book was thought to be lost until part of it was discovered in a papyrus fragment at Hermopolis in 1901.

-Lives and the Eminent Philosophers of Diogenes Laertius is a crucial source for much of what we know about the origins of philosophy in Greece.
-The work covers a larger number of figures and a longer period of time than any other extant ancient source, from the Presocratic Thales to Epicurus.
+Lives and the Eminent Philosophers is a crucial source for much of what we know about the origins of philosophy in Greece.
+The work covers a larger number of figures and longer period of time than any other extant ancient source.

-Across the millennia, philosophers have thought long and hard about happiness, and come up with all sorts of different definitions and ideas for how we might live a happier life.
+Across the millennia, philosophers have thought long and hard about happiness.
+They have come up with all sorts of different ideas for how we might live a happier life.
 Here, Derren explores the history of happiness from classical times until today, when the self-help industry has attempted to claim happiness as its own.
-His aim is to reclaim happiness for us all, and enable us to appreciate the really good things in life for what they are.
+His aim is to reclaim happiness for us all.

 The Subtle Art of Not Giving A F*ck: A Counterintuitive Approach to Living a Good Life, by Mark Manson